Use the Image Map below to Navigate Quickly to Synthetic Drugs Information:

 Additional Synthetic Drug Addiction Treatment Components

 Once you or your loved one complete the detox phase of treatment, the next phase of treatment will help build and strengthen the foundation for a life of sobriety.
 Various types of therapy, including individual, group, and family counseling, are important parts of each day and help you or your loved one understand how synthetic drug addiction has affected you and your family, and assist you in accepting responsibility.
-Through this process, accountability can be built, preparing you to learn how to cope with stress and triggers so you can remain drug-free.
+Through this process, accountability can be built, preparing you to learn how to cope with stress and causes so you can remain drug-free.
 To achieve this, there will be daily opportunities to take part in groups that teach important life skills that provide tools for dealing with challenges in life without resorting to drug use as a coping mechanism.

 The Importance of Aftercare

 Many treatment centers offer a comprehensive treatment program because they understand that the needs of the recovering addict are ongoing.
 Similar to others with chronic diseases, as you or your loved one transition into a life of sobriety, an aftercare program and lifestyle that encourages a drug-free life will have to be maintained.
 The support of family members, counselors, and friends who encourage you in your new lifestyle can play an instrumental role in helping you remain drug free.
 As you or your loved one take part in aftercare groups or therapy groups, more life skills will be gained to help cope with stress and life’s challenges without reverting to drug use to make it through them.